stepanhampl/python_projects/001_tictactoe2D/README.md

-To play 2D tictactoe, run file tictactoe.py.
+To play 2D tictactoe in command-line, run file tictactoe.py.

 Run tests by executing 'python3 -m pytest' in this directory.